escamoteur/baking/README.md

 To unfrost bread it's best if you have a microwave that offers a combined microwave/convection baking function.
 With this set to 400W/200° for my device I get perfectly defrosted bread within 8 minutes.
 Bread detoriates most around 7° temperature so it's good to move it quickly over this range when frosting/defrosting.

+If you are a little experienced I you can increase the amount of water that is used a bit which will lead to even better results.

+If you are looking for a mixer that is good for bread I can recomment Kenwood machines.

+To get good baking results I recommend getting a baking stone that you preheat in your oven.
+The result will be much better as without.

 I accept PRs for typos or translations of units :-)